websemantics/builder-extension/README.md

 The following example is also available here, [blog](https://github.com/websemantics/blog),

-1. Create a new PyroCMS project and store at folder `blog`
+1. Create and install a new PyroCMS project, `blogger`

 ```bash
 composer create-project pyrocms/pyrocms --prefer-dist blogger